 History of W.T.
 MooreW.
 T. Moore Elementary School was opened in the fall of 1968.
 It began with an enrollment of 720 children, grades K-6, and a staff of thirty-seven.
 The name of the school was chosen to honor Walter Taylor Moore, Jr., one of Tallahassee's respected community leaders.
 Walter T. Moore was a man who made significant contributions to the educational well being of the children of Leon County.
 An attorney and a judge, Mr. Moore also served as Chairman of the School Board for 18 years.
 He cared deeply for the children of this area and worked hard for the advancement of education.

-W. T. Moore was the first truly integrated school and the first open concept school in the district.
+W. T. Moore was one of the first truly integrated school and the first open concept school in the district.
 The open concept was designed to facilitate the implementation of team teaching techniques.
 The classroom areas consisted of seven large learning centers and two self-contained rooms which the faculty decided to identify as centers E, D, U, C, A, T, I, O, N .... spelling the word EDUCATION.